-Now that we have taken a look at the features let’s look at the cost they come at.
+Now that we have taken a look at the features, let’s look at the cost of each platform:

 The prices below are based on 1,000 subscribers.
 If you want to know the prices based on more subscribers then please see their pricing page here.